MUSIC WITH MARGARET COLTMAN PIANO AND CELLO LESSONS FREELANCE CELLIST

 Make-up Lessons

-If you need to reschedule a lesson, please give me as much notice as possible - at least 24 hours unless there is a medical emergency.
+If you need to reschedule a lesson, please give me as much notice as possible - at least 48 hours unless there is a medical emergency.
 I will do the same.
-Any lesson with adequate notice will receive a makeup and I will always make up any lesson that I need to change.
-I don't give refunds for missed lessons.
+Any lesson missed with adequate notice or for illness will be made up whenever possible.
+I will always make up lessons that I have to miss or reschedule.
+There are no refunds, credits or make-ups for missed lessons without notice and regularly schedules lessons cannot count as a makeup.

 Recitals

 Performance is an important part of the musical experience - why keep the joy to yourself?!
-We will have recitals at least twice a year - some may be in retirement homes, others may be in churches or performance spaces - we will create this together!
-If you have a favourite place you like to play, let me know and I'll make it happen!
+For in-person students we will have recitals at least twice a year - some may be in retirement or care homes, others may be in churches or performance spaces - we will create this together!
+If you have a favorite place you like to play, let me know and I'll make it happen!